mbbroberg/dotfiles/README.md

 - `chezmoi diff` to see what's changed
 - `chezmoi update` will reset `local` with the `upstream` version
 - `chezmoi apply` when you want to reset `upstream` with `local` version (will prompt when overwriting)
-- `chezmoi add` when you edit outside of chezmoi files
+- `chezmoi re-add` when you edit outside of chezmoi files
 - `chezmoi merge` to resolve differences

 [Read up on usage here.](https://www.chezmoi.io/user-guide/frequently-asked-questions/usage/)